United States news media and the Vietnam War

 The role of the media in the perception of the Vietnam War has been widely noted.
 Intense levels of graphic news coverage correlated with dramatic shifts of public opinion regarding the conflict, and there is controversy over what effect journalism had on support or opposition to the war, as well as the decisions that policymakers made in response.

 Heavily influenced by government information management in the early years of the conflict, the U.S. media eventually began to change its main source of information.
 Journalists focused more on research, interviews and analytical essays to obtain information rather than press conferences, official news releases and reports of official proceedings.

 As more American households obtained television sets, it became easier for citizens to keep up with the war.
 The media played an immense role in what the American people saw and believed.
-Many journalists who visited South Vietnam during the war were not primarily interested in the culture or the way of life practiced there, but on the conduct of the war and the disparity between official accounts of it and what journalists were seeing on the ground.
+Early American journalists in South Vietnam, like American policymakers and diplomats, lacked knowledge of the Vietnamese language and struggled to understand the country's culture and politics.

 By the mid-1960s, it was becoming increasingly clear that the war was not going well for the U.S. and South Vietnam, despite the optimism of official accounts.
 As reports from the field became increasingly accessible to citizens, public opinion began to turn against U.S. involvement, though many Americans continued to support it.
 Others felt betrayed by their government for not being truthful about the war.
 This led to an increase in public pressure to end the war.
 By early February 1968, a Gallup poll showed only 32 percent of the population approved of President Lyndon B. Johnson’s handling of the war and 57 percent disapproved.
 The remaining 11 percent had no opinion.

 Critical "failures to convey" occurred.
 During the 1968 Tet Offensive, the North Vietnamese government erred in its certainty that widespread assaults would trigger a supportive uprising of the population.
 People's Army of Vietnam (PAVN) and Viet Cong (VC) troops throughout the South attacked in force for the first time in the war; over the course of the offensive, 50,000 of these troops were killed (by Army of the Republic of Vietnam and American troops).
-The Viet Cong would again fight effectively as a cohesive force after two years of regeneration.
-These reversals on the battlefield failed to register on the American home front, as shocking photos and television imagery, along with critical appraisals by influential commentators like CBS television anchor Walter Cronkite, undermined the U.S. position that the Tet Offensive was a failure.
+The Viet Cong would not fight effectively as a cohesive force again until after two years of regeneration.
+These reversals on the battlefield failed to register on the American home front, as shocking photos and television imagery, along with critical appraisals by influential commentators such as CBS television anchor Walter Cronkite, undermined the U.S. position that the Tet Offensive was a failure.